New medications are improving bone health for people with cancer.

 RANK ligand inhibitors This new class of drugs works differently from other types of drugs used for bone complications.
 They are designed to block a factor in bone development known as RANK ligand.
 RANK ligand stimulates cells that break bone down.
 By blocking RANK ligand, RANK ligand inhibitors may increase bone density and strength.

 Bisphosphonates bind to the bone surface and slow the breakdown of bone by osteoclasts.
 Bisphosphonates include alendronate (Fosamax, for example), ibandronate (Boniva), pamidronate (Aredia, for example), risedronate (Actonel, for example), and zoledronic acid (Zometa).
-These drugs allow osteoblasts to work more effectively building bone, and the result is usually an increase in bone density.
+These drugs kill osteoclasts or the bone destroying cells and help build bone, and the result is usually an increase in bone density.

 Bisphosphonates have been shown to reduce bone loss in postmenopausal women with breast cancer receiving hormone therapy and in premenopausal women with chemotherapy-induced menopause.
 Similarly, bisphosphonates reduce bone loss in men with prostate cancer receiving hormone therapy.
 The bisphosphonate zoledronic acid is also used to treat bone pain and bone complications in people with other types of cancers that have spread to the bone.